DavisVaughan/almanac-old/README.md

 #> 5 10065.
 2019-02-20
 ```

-Importantly, these are business dates that follow a business calendar of
+Importantly, these are *business dates*.
+Generally, that means that
-some kind.
-Generally, that means that there won’t be any weekend values,
+there won’t be any weekend values, and holidays are observed and also
-and holidays are observed and also won’t generate any values.
-In this
+won’t generate any values.
+In this data set, `02/16 - 02/17` is a
-data set, `02/16 - 02/17` is a weekend, and `02/18` is Valentine’s Day.
+weekend, and `02/18` is Valentine’s Day.

 To perform any kind of rolling calculation correctly, you might need to
-“look backwards” by some number of business days.
+“look forwards” by some number of business days.
 This is different
 from just looking forward “1 day”, because when you are at Friday, you
 really want to look forward to Monday.
 But if Monday is a holiday (as it
 is here\!), you really want that to actually shift to Tuesday, the
 actual next business day.

-almanac provides these tools.
+almanac provides tools for constructing calendars with holidays and
+weekend support to help with these problems.

 Notice that in the example below, `"2019-02-15"` is shifted to
 `"2019-02-19"` when we request a 1 day shift (using a
-`lubridate::days()` period object).
-It skips over the weekend, and
+`lubridate::days()` period object\!).
+It skips over the weekend and
 Valentine’s Day to locate the next business day.

-Additionally, in the 5 day shift, `"2019-02-19"`, a Tuesday, is shifted
+In the 5 day shift, `"2019-02-19"`, a Tuesday, is shifted all the way to
-all the way to `"2019-02-26"`, the next Tuesday, which corresponds to a
+`"2019-02-26"`, the next Tuesday, which corresponds to a “business week”
-“business week” and skips over the weekend.
+and skips over the weekend.

 ``` r
 # Construct a calendar object, the default is a US calendar